robotology/yarp/src/devices/usbCamera/README.md

 |tag_h|0x0098cb02|8msec|1msec|100000msec|Dead time between exposures|Working|

 Only manual parameters are available for now no auto settings.
 _Note_ that can be accepted parameters normalized between 0-1 or absolute value.
-In the video the Grabber send normalized (0-1) parameters.
+FrameGrabberGu2 send normalized (0-1) parameters.

 ## 1.8.
 FPS (frames per second)

-It is possibile to specify the desidered FPS, however FPS has a relation with the exposure.
+It is possible to specify the desired FPS, however FPS has a relation with the exposure.

 `Max_Exposure=(1/FPS-8) msec`